MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 When you use Viva Connections for Teams Desktop, your home site in Teams displays news just like it does when viewed in SharePoint.
 To learn about adding Viva Connections, see [Add Viva Connections for Microsoft Teams desktop](viva-connections-overview.md).

-## Create a personalized news stream using the Viva Connections Feed on mobile devices
+## Create a personalized news stream on Viva Connections mobile

 [Viva Connections](/viva/connections/viva-connections-overview) is a customizable app in Microsoft Teams that gives everyone a personalized destination to discover relevant news, conversations, and the tools they need to succeed.
+In the Viva Connections app, users will see a [personalized Feed](/viva/connections/faqs-viva-connections-feed) with relevant information from across their organization.

 ![Image showing news in mobile app.](media/vc-mobile-feed.png)

-In the Viva Connections app, users will see a [personalized Feed](/viva/connections/faqs-viva-connections-feed) with relevant information from across their organization.
 The Feed automatically balances fresh and engaging content with corporate communications to keep users interested, while also ensuring that they see the most important messages.
 The Feed can also be incorporated into the home site to create a desktop view by using the [Feed web part](https://docs.microsoft.com/viva/connections/use-feed-web-part-for-viva-connections).

-**There are ways to influence the order of content in the Feed:**
+**Ways to influence the order of content in the Feed:**

 1. **Promote important and ‘official’ communications** - [Use News boost](https://support.microsoft.com/office/boost-sharepoint-news-from-organization-news-sites-46ad8dc5-8f3b-4d81-853d-8bbbdd0f9c83) to raise the visibility of crucial news posts.
 2. **Highlight community discussions** - Feature posts in public [Yammer communities](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6) that you’d like seen by the entire organization.